-Alternatively, we used the statistical test of responsiveness (Figure 3A) to identify “generic responders” (Pr <0.05, after multiple test correction), we found a total of 37 bacterial taxa with significant dynamical responses (Table S2).
-Some of the responders are known for inulin degradation, such as species of the genus Bacteroides and Bifidobacterium.
-Two bacterial species whose relative abundances significantly increased after day 5 (Fig. S7, S8), Akkermancia muciniphila and Bacteroides uniformis, were inferred as “generic responders”.
-Unlike the gLV-based approach, the statistical analysis on time series data did not control for indirect effects on bacterial growth via ecological interactions, so some responders could be bacterial taxa that benefit from the primary degraders.
-Indeed, inference of the gLV model did not identify A. muciniphila as “primary degrader”, but suggested that its growth was facilitated by B. acidifaciens (Fig. 4C).
+Since not all bacteria grow by metabolizing inulin directly, we alternatively used the statistical test of responsiveness (Fig. 3A; Pr <0.05 after multitest correction) to identify all bacterial taxa that exihibited differential responses between inulin and cellulose groups, regardless of the ecological mechanism.
+We found a total of 37 taxa with significant dynamical responses (Table S3), including the five putative primary degraders as inferred by the gLV model.
+Among the remaining 32 “generic responders”, Akkermancia muciniphila and Bacteroides uniformis are the most abundant taxa whose relative abundances significantly increased after day 5 (Fig. S9, Fig. S10).
+Unlike the gLV-based approach, the statistical analysis on time series data did not control for indirect effects on bacterial growth via ecological interactions, so the two “generic responders” may indirectly benefit from the primary degraders.
+Indeed, inference of the gLV model did not identify A. muciniphila as a “primary degrader”, but suggested that its growth was facilitated by B. acidifaciens (Fig. 4C).

 Eco-groups (or guilds) of bacterial taxa that perform similar functions are a useful concept to understand microbial ecology [37, 38].
-We divided the entire gut microbiota into three eco-groups: (1) 5 primary degraders of inulin; (2) 37 generic responders to inulin intervention (excluding the primary degraders); (3) non-responders.
+We divided the entire gut microbiota into three eco-groups: (1) 5 primary degraders of inulin; (2) 32 generic responders to inulin intervention; (3) non-responders.
 The group-level dynamics showed that the primary degraders clearly dominated the microbiota response (Fig. 4D).
 The short-term rise in the absolute abundance of a few bacterial taxa corresponds to the initial decline of the gut microbiota evenness soon after the intervention (Fig. 2B).
-More interestingly, the baseline-dependent responses can be causally linked to the baseline composition of key bacterial taxa (Fig. 4D-E).
-For example, the abundances of A. municiphila and B. uniformis increased dramatically in Hunan mice (Fig. S8), which contained the highest abundance of these two species in the baseline (dark yellow box frames in Fig. 4E).
-Similarly, the extremely low baseline abundances of B. acidifaciens and un.
-Muribaculaceae in Shanghai mice (violet box frames in Fig. 4E) may explain the sluggish responses in bacterial absolute abundance and SCFAs (Fig. S8, Fig. S5).
+More interestingly, the baseline-dependent responses can be causally linked to the initial composition of key bacterial taxa (Fig. 4D,E).
+For example, the abundances of A. municiphila and B. uniformis increased dramatically in Hunan mice (Fig. S10), which contained the highest abundance of these two species in the baseline (dark yellow box frames in Fig. 4E).
+Similarly, the extremely low baseline abundances of B. acidifaciens and Muribaculaceae in Shanghai mice (violet box frames in Fig. 4E) may explain the sluggish responses in bacterial absolute abundance and SCFAs (Fig. S5, S10).

-Our gLV-based inference suggested strong competition among primary degraders, where un.
-Muribaculaceae inhibits the growth of B. acidifaciens and un.
-Facaelibaculum (Fig. 4C).
-Indeed, B. acidifaciens and un.
-Facelibaculum showed transient dynamics with a quick rise and drop in their absolute abundances, while the abundance of un.
-Muribaculaceae increased steadily and remained high during the entire period of observations (Fig. 4F, S8).
-Our results are consistent with previous studies by Patnode et al. [39] that identified competitive inhibition as the ecological mechanism for consistent dominance of Bacteroides cellulosilyticus over Bacteroids vulgatus, even though both species contain fiber-processing polysaccharide utilization loci (PULs).
-Taken together, we demonstrate that primary degraders and their interspecies competitions are key drivers of the baseline-dependent ecological dynamics of microbiota response to dietary fibers.
+Our gLV-based inference suggested strong competition among primary degraders, where Muribaculaceae inhibited the growth of B. acidifaciens and Facaelibaculum (Fig. 4C).
+Indeed, B. acidifaciens and Facelibaculum showed transient dynamics with a quick rise and drop in their absolute abundances, while the abundance of Muribaculaceae increased steadily and remained high during the entire period of observations (Fig. 4F, S10).
+Our results are consistent with previous studies by Patnode et al. [39] that identified competitive inhibition as the ecological mechanism for consistent dominance of Bacteroides cellulosilyticus over Bacteroids vulgatus, even though both species contain fiber-processing PULs.
+Taken together, we demonstrate that primary degraders and their intertaxa competitions are key drivers of the baseline-dependent ecological dynamics of microbiota response to dietary fibers.

 Baseline-dependent SCFA production and its association with gut microbiota composition